Ebenezer Learned: Later life and activities

 Ebenezer returned home to Oxford.
+His subsequent career suggests he was honorably acquitted of the 1778 allegations, as he was immediately embraced by his community and elevated to high civic posts.
 He served as the Chairman of the Massachusetts Convention of 1779 that adopted a new constitution for the state.
-He served as a Judge of Common Pleas for Worcester County, Massachusetts.
-In 1783 he was elected to the Massachusetts General Court (the state's House of Representatives).
+He served as a Judge of Common Pleas for Worcester County, Massachusetts, and in 1783 he was elected to the Massachusetts General Court (the state's House of Representatives).

 He died at home in Oxford in 1801.